2014 Holiday Schedule

 1. Motorcycles are permitted to use HOV lanes throughout Virginia during HOV hours.

-2. Motorists traveling to and from Dulles International Airport to go to the airport to catch a flight or to pick someone up at the airport are permitted to use I-66 inside the Beltway (I-495) during HOV hours.
+2. Motorists traveling to and from Dulles International Airport to go to the airport to board a flight or to pick someone up at the airport are permitted to use I-66 inside the Beltway (I-495) during HOV hours.
 Motorists traveling to or from Dulles International Airport are not exempt from HOV restrictions on I-66 outside the Beltway (I-495).
 You are not permitted to use I-66 inside the beltway during HOV hours if you are going to the airport to eat, get coffee, get gas or any other reason other than boarding a plane or picking someone up at the airport.

 4. Emergency vehicles (fire, ambulance, rescue) and law enforcement vehicles are exempt.
 Public utility vehicles are permitted to use HOV lanes when responding to emergency calls.